UWCS/stardust/content/about/lan/_index.md

 #### Can I sleep at LAN?

 We wouldn't encourage it.
-Generally speaking, security gets upset when people do this, but regardless, we doubt you'd be able to sleep comfortably in the room.
+Generally speaking, security gets upset when people do this, but regardless, we doubt you'd be able to sleep comfortably in the room (chair bed LAN though...).
 Instead, maybe head home to catch up on rest ~~or just neck down some pure caffeine in true gamer spirit~~.

 #### If I go, do I have to stay for the entire LAN?

 Nope!
-Feel free to head out if and when you need to eat, sleep, or just go outside (highly recommended actually, vitamin d go brrr).
+Feel free to head out if and when you need to eat, sleep, or just go outside (highly recommended actually, Vitamin D go brrr).
 We will always have at least one exec member inside the room to make sure your stuff stays safe during the event.
 That being said, if you'd like to head off early, that's totally fine.
+It would be pretty irresponsible of us to hold you hostage, after all.

 #### Is there a limit on how many devices I can bring?